winitzki/scall/tutorial/programming_dhall.md

 ###### Example: The `Semigroup` typeclass

-A set is called a "semigroup" if there is a binary associative operation for it.
+In mathematics, a set is called a "semigroup" if there is a binary associative operation for it.
 In the language of types, a type `t` is a semigroup if there is a function `append : t → t → t` satisfying the associativity law: for all `x`, `y`, `z` of type `t`, we must have:

 `append x (append y z) = append (append x y) z`